bumps/bumps/doc/getting_started/install.rst

 Building the package documentation requires a working Sphinx installation, a working LaTex installation and a copy of MathJax.
-Download and unzip the MathJax package into the doc/sphinx directory to install MathJax.
+Download and unzip the MathJax package into the doc directory to install MathJax.
 You can then build the documentation as follows::

     (cd doc && make clean html pdf)